atrauzzi/protoculture/readme.md

  - [Redux](http://redux.js.org) service provider for a popular and well documented set of conventions for data handling
  - Planned integrations with hosting and process management infrastructure like [PM2](http://pm2.keymetrics.io) and [ApplicationInsights](https://github.com/Microsoft/ApplicationInsights-node.js)

-Beyond that, Protoculture assumes nothing about your situation.

 ### In Detail
-While the layering Protoculture provides has similar if not identical siblings across other languages and frameworks, its big advantage is in how everything is tied together.
+The layering Protoculture provides has similar if not identical siblings in other languages and runtimes, its big advantage is in how everything is tied together.
 In that sense, Protoculture is not a full framework, but an application framework.